Operational database

-Operational database management systems (also referred to as OLTP On Line Transaction Processing databases), are used to update data in real-time.
+Operational database management systems (also referred to as OLTP databases or online transaction processing databases), are used to update data in real-time.
 These types of databases allow users to do more than simply view archived data.
 Operational databases allow you to modify that data (add, change or delete data), doing it in real-time.
 OLTP databases provide transactions as main abstraction to guarantee data consistency that guarantee the so-called ACID properties.
 Basically, the consistency of the data is guaranteed in the case of failures and/or concurrent access to the data.

+History

-Since the early 90s, the operational database software market has been largely taken over by SQL engines.
-Today, the operational DBMS market (formerly OLTP) is evolving dramatically, with new, innovative entrants and incumbents supporting the growing use of unstructured data and NoSQL DBMS engines, as well as XML databases and NewSQL databases.
+Since the early 1990s, the operational database software market has been largely taken over by SQL engines.
+In 2014, the operational DBMS market (formerly OLTP) was evolving dramatically, with new, innovative entrants and incumbents supporting the growing use of unstructured data and NoSQL DBMS engines, as well as XML databases and NewSQL databases.
 NoSQL databases typically have focused on scalability and have renounced to data consistency by not providing transactions as OLTP system do.
 Operational databases are increasingly supporting distributed database architecture that can leverage distribution to provide high availability and fault tolerance through replication and scale out ability.

 The growing role of operational databases in the IT industry is moving fast from legacy databases to real-time operational databases capable to handle distributed web and mobile demand and to address Big data challenges.
 Recognizing this, Gartner started to publish the Magic Quadrant for Operational Database Management Systems in October 2013.